 Banks, Beckert, Hands, Hickman, Holtzman, Hundley, Jenkins, Kessinger, Santo, and Williams live on in the memory of Cubs nation.
 Ryne Sandberg, Rick Sutcliffe, Mark Grace, Andre Dawson, Sammy Sosa, Mark Prior, and Lee Smith were all outstanding players who labored with terrific Cubs teams since that time, but they do not have the appeal of those earlier Cubs managed by Leo Durocher.

 I regret that Ernie Banks and Ron Santo, to say nothing of the others, never played in the postseason.
-This year, like last season, the Chicago Cubs are not relevant to the race in the National League Central Division.
+The Chicago Cubs seem to be returning relevance to the race in the National League Central Division.
 I would certainly like to see this team succeed sooner rather than later and win a World Series.
 Perhaps then this talented group of players will succeed vicariously.